popcorn-official/popcorn-desktop/README.md

 If you're comfortable getting up and running from a `git clone`, this method is for you.

-If you clone the GitHub repository, you will need to build a number of assets using grunt.
+If you clone the GitLab repository, you will need to build a number of assets using grunt.

 The [master](https://git.popcorntime.io/popcorntime/desktop/tree/master) branch which contains the latest release.